-As small businesses spend more time marketing and promoting themselves online in order to compete and survive, this puts more and more of a squeeze on businesses to prioritize their time on other important areas …
+As businesses spend more time on online marketing in order to compete and survive, this leaves less time for under-resourced businesses to focus on other equally important areas …

-- Should you invest so much time and effort building assets on sites that belong to other businesses (e.g. Facebook, Twitter, Tumblr, etc.) while ignoring the benefits of building content on your own domain?
+- Should you invest so much time and effort building assets on sites that you ultimately have no control over (e.g. YouTube, LinkedIn, Pinterest, etc.) while neglecting your own website?

 The Benefits Of Automating The Traffic-Getting Process With WordPress

 What we’d like to share with you now, is a free, simple, and effective method that lets you automate the traffic generation with WordPress.

 With this method, you will be able to: